UniZyme: A Unified Protein Cleavage Site Predictor Enhanced with Enzyme Active-Site Knowledge: Details of Data Curation and Benchmark Construction

 \subsection{Construction of Supervised and Zero-shot Benchmarks}

-\textbf{Supervised Setting.} We selected three MEROPS categories as supervised benchmarks (M10.003, C14.003, and C14.005), randomly splitting all enzyme--substrate pairs in each category into training and test sets with an 8:2 ratio.
-To ensure the test substrates were sufficiently distinct from those in training, we first collected all associated substrates for each enzyme category, then computed pairwise sequence similarity using the Needleman--Wunsch algorithm (BLOSUM62, gap opening penalty of 10, gap extension penalty of 0.5).
-Substrates exhibiting less than 50\% similarity to other substrates were considered relatively independent, and we sampled 20\% number of all substrates in these independent substrates to form the final test set.
-This procedure helps to evaluate model generalization to more divergent substrates within the same MEROPS category.
+\textbf{Supervised Setting.} We selected MEROPS enzyme families containing at least five distinct substrates, yielding 69 families and approximately 21K enzyme–substrate pairs.
+All pairs in each family were randomly split 70/10/20 into training, validation and test sets.
+To ensure the test substrates were sufficiently distinct from those in training, we collected all substrates per family and computed pairwise sequence similarity using the Needleman–Wunsch algorithm (BLOSUM62, gap opening penalty=10, gap extension penalty=0.5).
+Substrates exhibiting less than 50\% similarity to any other were deemed independent, and 20\% of independent substrates were sampled to form the final test set.
+This procedure evaluates model generalization on more divergent substrates within each MEROPS family.

-\textbf{Zero-shot Setting.} We constructed a zero-shot benchmark using two other MEROPS categories (A01.009 and M10.004) by collecting all enzymes in each category and computing their pairwise similarities with the Needleman--Wunsch algorithm (BLOSUM62, gap opening penalty of 10, gap extension penalty of 0.5).
-We increased the NW threshold to 80\% to account for the higher intrinsic similarity of enzymes within each category; enzymes that fell below this threshold were considered distinct and approximately 20\% of them were selected to form the zero-shot test set.
-This ensures no overlap between the zero-shot test enzymes and those used in training.